If you haven’t had the pleasure of experiencing this unique orange, I highly recommend it.

-The blood orange originated in Sicily and Spain and varieties include Tarocco, Moro (or Morro), and Sanguinello (or Sanguigno).
-In fact you may hear the term “Sicilian Blood Oranges” even though they are grown in other parts of the world–including right here in Calabria.
+Blood oranges originated in Sicily and Spain and varieties include Tarocco, Moro (or Morro), and Sanguinello (or Sanguigno).
+You may hear the term “Sicilian Blood Oranges” even though they are grown in other parts of the world — including right here in Calabria.
 We get ours from one of P’s friends and as you can see from the above photo, these aren’t as bloody as some.

-As with many citrus fruits, these special oranges are in season right now in the northern hemisphere up until May in some parts.
-Stores may carry the oranges as well as already-squeezed juice, but there’s nothing like fresh-squeezed so if you can find the oranges themselves, give them a try.
+As with many citrus fruits, these special oranges are in season through the winter in the northern hemisphere up until May in some parts.
+Stores may carry the oranges as well as already-squeezed juice, but there’s nothing like fresh-squeezed, so if you can find the oranges themselves, give them a try.

 You can read more about the history of the blood orange on this O’Biolla page.